ts-api-kit/ts-api-kit/packages/core/README.md

 export const GET = handle(() => ({ hello: "world" }));
 ```

-The second argument returns any JSON‑serialisable value.
+The second argument returns any JSON-serialisable value.
 If you need more control, use the typed response helpers found under `context.response`.

 ### 2) Validating inputs with Valibot